SocksTheWolf/AntiScamBot/docs/privacy.md

 * A numeric value that represents a Discord Server ("Server ID")
 * A numeric value that represents the Owner ID of the Server ("Owner ID")
 * A value that represents if the bot is "activated" in a server with the "Server ID" ("Activated").
+* A few other settings related to ScamGuard configuration when you first activate it.

 If you are a trusted approver, the following information is stored when you ban an user in the TAG server: